Toufa7/Born2beRoot/README.md

 <code><b>What’s UFW (Uncomplicated Firewall) and the value of using it? </b> </code>

+briefly ; UFW it's a tool a program provide us with an interface to modify the firewall by simplyfing the configuration of firewall traffic (the amount for data being passed through a netwrok) and for a firewall it's simply a network security wall that monitors and filtere (allow ,deny outgoing and incoming data)

 A firewall interface configuration tool that runs on top of iptables (is a user space utility program that allows set up and maintain a system administrator to configure the IP (Internet Protocol used to identify machines connected to a network) packet filter rules), a tool that is geared to simplifying the process of configuring a Firewall traffic (the amount of data moving across a network at a given point of time).